Health groups try to speed regulations for e-cigarettes

 The health groups say the inaction is harming the health of kids, teens, and young adults.

-While cigarette smoking has dropped amog teens, vaping has skyrocketed.
+While cigarette smoking has dropped among teens, vaping has skyrocketed.

 ------